 Create a personal trigger awareness and management plan for ongoing use beyond this course.

 Dr. Quinones brings over 20 years of clinical experience at the intersection of trauma science and relationship recovery.
-Licensed in two states and the author of 30+ published works, she guides students from the moment they recognize the pattern through the difficult work of changing it.
+Licensed in two states and a curriculum developer, she guides students from the moment they recognize the pattern through the difficult work of changing it.
 Her clinical expertise in trauma response, nervous system regulation, and relational systems informs every element of this course.

 Each week builds on the last — from recognizing what triggers you, to understanding why, to building a path forward.